Please, World of Warcraft: Shadowlands, I'm begging you to shut up

 I realise that the end game is the real meat, but for me the levelling experience is just as important.
 It shouldn't be a chore I complete begrudgingly to get to the good bits.
 The overreliance on its archaic narrative structure sucks, but really the whole journey to 60 just feels like a slog.
 All I'm doing is gaining levels.
 It's only at this point in the writing of this feature that I've even remembered I'm meant to be stopping Sylvanus, and honestly I'm not really sure what I'm working towards.
 I'm being funnelled down this corridor, but I still feel completely aimless.
 It's a hollow experience lacking in anything that feels remotely new.

-I guess this at least it makes me appreciate Battle for Azeroth more.
+This at least makes me appreciate Battle for Azeroth more.
 It absolutely led to the problems with Shadowlands, but for all its NPC drama, it still offered a lot of freedom and diversions, as well as new things to figure out straight away.
 It had that seductive new expansion smell, which made it easy to overlook its issues in the early days.
 Shadowlands doesn't even have that.

 So I guess I've just got to hope that it's worth it in the end, which is a very bad reason to play a videogame.
 Especially if you have 40 great games already installed on your PC.
 But I've put in my time, damnit, so I've got to see it for myself.
 I'd probably be there already if I hadn't foolishly thrown my lot in with Draenor, a perpetually busy realm (WoW-speak for server) that's also been having a lot of connection problems lately.
 I've been lucky to even make it into the queue.
 Speaking of which, I guess it's back to work, and whatever scintillating exposition is revealed in today's presentations.